Secteur Transport & Logistics Eurogroup Consulting

 Looking after and assisting human assets

-Solidly rooted in the world of transport and logistics, Eurogroup Consulting has long assisted the sector’s main players (air, sea, rail, river, multimodal) with their transformations, deciphering market developments, anticipating constraints, redesigning processes and developing new opportunities.
+Solidly rooted in the world of transport and logistics, Eurogroup Consulting has long assisted the sector’s main players (air, sea, rail, river, multimodal) with their transformation, deciphering market developments, anticipating constraints, redesigning processes and developing new opportunities.

 L'offre Eurogroup Consulting - Transport & Logistics Eurogroup Consulting